nikfrank/chess-164/README.md

 in the next section, we'll build a `StaticBoard` component to display games.

-If you made yourself the black player in any games, you'll notice we have a bug! (if you haven't, got make one)
+If you made yourself the black player in any games, you'll notice we have a bug! (if you haven't, go make one)

 we need to load games where the user is white OR black